Skip to main content

 Method of Participation

-For successful completion of activity and subsequent awarding of credits, individuals are required to participate in the entire activity session and complete an attestation form, as well as an outcome survey and an evaluation form.
+For successful completion of activity and subsequent awarding of credits, individuals are required to participate in the activity session and complete an attestation form, as well as an outcome survey and an evaluation form.
 If attending virtually, you can complete the online attestation form that will be available after the event.

 Disclaimer